 Being on a vegetarian diet to reduce menopause might help you to control it successfully and have a happier life.
-Menopause is a stage of life that no women would like to go through, and there is nothing that they can do to reduce it, Right?
+Menopause is a stage of life that no woman would like to go through, and there is nothing that they can do to reduce it, Right?
 Wrong!
 You have many steps to improve your life.

 A well chosen vegetarian diet to reduce menopause might help stop it